 - Are there any periods where you or your supervisor are unavailable due to conferences, holiday or other?

 - How will your supervisor give feedback (face-to-face or email)?

 - To which extent do you need feedback on the progress and quality of the work?

 - What will the level of criticism be?

 - What will the type and level of supervisor involvement in writing be?

 - Will the primary contact be by email, sms or other?

 - What will the response time be on e-mails, documents etc.?

-- What is the student ambition?
+- What is your ambition?

 - What kind of input will the supervisor provide (literature, design, contacts etc.)?